 Mangomint’s Shopify integration allows you to keep your inventory up to date between your online and physical location.

-I just created a list of the best salon websites in 2023.
+I have created a list of the best salon websites.
 And as part of that list, you’ll also see examples of salons and spas that are built on top of Shopify while using Mangomint for online booking and gift card sales.

 Once your store is set up and ready to go, it’s time to let your clients know.